 The nomination process for the 2018 UNESCO-Japan Prize on Education for Sustainable Development (ESD) is now closed.
 The next call for nominations will be launched in January 2019.

 The UNESCO-Japan Prize on Education for Sustainable Development was launched at the World Conference on ESD in Japan in 2014.
 It aims to support efforts to carry out the Global Action Programme on ESD, by honouring outstanding projects in the field.
-The Prize was awarded for the first time in 2015.
 Applicants should be involved in ESD and be able to demonstrate how their project: practices ESD as transformative education in support of sustainable development, leading to individual and social change; addresses the three dimensions of sustainable development (society, economy, environment) in an integrated way; and demonstrates an innovative approach to ESD.

 In addition to these three criteria, the project/programme should: